semantic-systems/proseminars/README.md

-# proseminar
+# Proseminars @ SEMS

-This is a repository for all proseminars taught by the Semantic Systems group
+This is a repository for all proseminars taught by the Semantic Systems group.